How Much Water You Need To Drink Every Day?

 Even the coffee and tea we drink add to the body as water (excluding caffeine and sugar!)

 But alcoholic drinks increase dehydration because it inhibits a hormone called anti-diuretic hormone (ADH).
-Alcohol distorts the communication between the kidney and brain; which results in excess excretion of fluids (that’s why persons under alcoholic influence urinate in excess).
+Alcohol distorts the communication between the kidney and brain, which results in excess excretion of fluids (that’s why persons under alcoholic influence urinate in excess).

 Finally, we should be more concerned about the fluid balance in the body than the direct source from where we get it.

-How Much Water Is Good Or Bad For You?
+How Much Water Is Good Or Bad For You

 The deciding factors that determine the amount of water to be drunk by you depend on you.
-An adult person requires, at least, eight glasses of water a day.
+An adult person requires at least eight glasses of water a day.

 Be mindful of the fluid losses constantly happening in you.
 People get quickly dehydrated in more temperate climates, during strenuous exercise, in high altitudes, and in older adults, who have weaker senses to identify thirst.
-It is important to replenish the amount of fluid you lose from the body.
+It is important to replenish the fluid you lose from the body.

 You should know your body requirements better than anyone else.